 Wedding breakfast presents lengthy conversation time and for some guests to meet each other for the first time.
 Having a piano/guitar instrumentalist or a string group is great for pleasant background music while guests continue to mingle or get to know each other.
 If you want something more, how about a Jazz band to throw in some smooth ambience.

 See suggested acts for wedding ceremonies, drinks receptions, and breakfast..

 It’s very common to have the evening band to play the first dance for the newlyweds.
 It adds a personal touch, and many acts are happy to accommodate this free of charge.
 Once the first dance is over the band can kick right into getting the party started!

-Bands always make the biggest impact and are a visual centrepiece at any event.
+Live wedding bands always make the biggest impact and are a visual centrepiece.
 A good wedding band should be interactive with their audiences, drawing guests to the dance floor and get involved in the party.
 The whole performance should be a show, not like watching an amateur band down at the pub!
 If there is a limit on size, volume, or both is an issue, acoustic groups such as duos and trios are an alternative option and will still get your guests going.

 Most acts will provide an unmanned (Spotify/Apple Music) playlist as part of the package while some even offer a manned DJ (usually for an extra fee) for music while the band isn’t playing, and after their performances.
 This ensures the energy levels remain high and your guests have a chance to show their best and worst dance moves!